kike-canaries/canairio_firmware/README.md

 ** W A R N N I N G **

-The full updated and last versions for all box versions, are in the [official repository](https://github.com/kike-canaries/canairio_firmware/tree/master/box) because it is more easy for handling the versions than Thingiverse.
-This page it is only a guide.
+The last versions for all box versions, are in the [official repository](https://github.com/kike-canaries/canairio_firmware/tree/master/box) because it is more easy for handling the versions than Thingiverse.

 # TODO